bazwilliams/node-upnp-client/README.md

-''''No longer maintained - use https://github.com/bazwilliams/node-ssdp/''''
+No longer maintained - use https://github.com/bazwilliams/node-ssdp/

 node-upnp-client
 ================